Benjy0458/Autonomous-Highway-Driving/README.md

 The turquoise vertical line on the left of the screen indicates the spawn area for traffic.
 Collisions occurring before this line are not counted.

 ##### Matplotlib figure window:
-Plots the [velocity and acceleration traces](Visuals) of the agent vehicle in realtime.
+Plots the velocity and acceleration traces of the agent vehicle in real time.

 ## Ending the simulation:
 The simulation finishes when the elapsed time reaches the total simulation time defined in cfg.py.